MIATA BUILD |

 Pins 1 and 2 can be interchanged, there's no polarity that matters.
 Same with 3 and 4.

+So there you go.
+That's how you make a set of Peltor transit headsets for half the price of new ones. entry 685 - tags: intercom | | | | July 6, 2011 - A new intercom for the Targa car.
 This one, a Peltor FMT120, has a few features the old FMT100 didn't.
 Aux in (for a phone), separate volume controls, etc. Most importantly, it has an audio out.
 When combined with the new video camera that arrived last week, this means we'll be able to have Janel's instructions as audio for the in-car footage instead of just engine noise.
 That should make it a lot more interesting to watch.

 The old intercom will go into Nancy, the sister car on the team.

+Progress on the car should resume shortly.
+Lots of fine-tuning to do. entry 868 - tags: intercom, video | | | | July 30, 2011 - I've been waiting for this for a while.
 It's a cable that will let me plug an iPod or iPhone into the Peltor FMT120 intercom.
 This cable isn't available in North America, despite the fact that all the resellers of the FMT120 use the same product description that includes this feature.
 This says something about the size of the Peltor rally intercom market in North America, I suspect.
 I had to bring this cable in from Demon Tweaks in the UK, which wasn't cheap.

 Still, it'll let Janel and I make phone calls using the intercom as well as listen to music on long transits.
 If you look at the cable as a stereo system, it was a pretty good deal!
 Less than an iPod interface for our BMW, for example.